qboyd8303/bandit-otw/bandit_levels.md

 ```

 ### What I Learned
-- Filenames with spaces in them need to be enclosed in quotations to be recognized
+- Filenames with spaces must be enclosed in quotes or escaped with backslashes

 ## Level 3 → 4

-### Date Completed: 2025-08-22
+### Date Completed: August 22, 2025

 ### Level Goal
 > Find the password for level 4.